A Child Care Proceedings Case Study

 Social workers visited the home and found the cupboards bare and no fresh food in the fridge, but the mother explained this by saying they visited on the day before she receives her benefit payments, which is therefore the day before she goes shopping.

 They also believed the house was cluttered and warned that the youngest children wouldn’t be able to meet their developmental milestones if they weren’t able to safely move around to explore their home environment.
 The mother was trying to get a larger property for the family and she said she often cleaned obsessively as she felt she couldn’t keep a small house with four children tidy.

 She was also stressed and suffering with depression, partly as a result of her own mother being gravely ill and unlikely to recover.
 This meant that on some days, she didn’t feel like getting out of bed, and failed to make school attendance a priority, leading to the two older children often being late.

 The concerns led to the children being placed on a Child Protection Plan and deemed to be at risk from physical and emotional harm and neglect.

 How We Helped

-The mother contacted our Child Protection Solicitors to discuss the social workers’ involvement with her family.
+The mother contacted our Care Proceedings Solicitors to discuss the social workers’ involvement with her family.
 We advised her to try to find ways of addressing social workers’ concerns, and offered practical advice about the support she could receive to help her stay separate from her partner.